chainHero/heroes-service/README.md

 > **Note**: you need to see "Initialization Successful".
 If it's not the case then something went wrong.

+> **Note 2**: If you see some warnings about Deprecated Network config files, it's normal and don't mind it.
+We will fix this as soon as we have more information about this warning.

 Alright!
 So we just initialised the SDK with our local network.
 In the next step, we will interact with a chaincode.

 ### d.
 Clean up and Makefile